kandashi/spellbook-assistant-manager/README.md

 ![item source class](https://github.com/kandashi/spellbook-assistant-manager/blob/master/images/item-source.png?raw=true)

-## Level Up

-A "Level Up" button has been added to the class list at the top of the sheet.
-This will prompt the user to select a single class of pre-existing classes and increment the class level by 1.
-This will trigger "normal" level up automation.

 ### API

 To access the stored data on spell source class, it is stored as a flag under `spellbook-assistant-manager.class`.
-To access to write to a Class's list of spells, they are stored as a flag under `spellbook-assistant-manager.slot-X`.